cardano-foundation/CIPs/CIP-0095/README.md

 discourage the creation of subsequent CIPs with a wider range of governance functionality.
-Nor does this specification aim to discourage wallet providers from fully integrating governance features, side-stepping the necessity for this API and client applications (matching how staking is achieved).
+Nor does this specification aim to discourage wallet providers from fully integrating governance features, side-stepping the necessity for this API (matching how staking is achieved).

 ### Why Web-based Stacks?